designedmind/2017/CFP.md

 explain the world around them in terms of possibilities for action, and justify the actions they take in terms of consciously held beliefs, desires and feelings.
-We intuit strongly that these things could somehow happen without &ldquo;real&rdquo; consciousness inside, yet remain curiously oblivious to the fact that if we are able to talk about consciousness at all, then it must be a psychological mechanism taking place in the physical world.
+We intuit strongly that these things could somehow happen without &ldquo;real&rdquo; consciousness inside, whilst remaining curiously oblivious to the fact that if we are able to talk about consciousness at all, then it must be a psychological mechanism taking place in the physical world.